Book Review: The untameable God of love

 In a similar vein, Carson goes on to explore how God’s multifaceted love relates to his other characteristics—in particular his sovereignty (chapter 3) and wrath (chapter 4).

 Carson’s response to these difficulties is not to resolve them, but to carefully lay out what the Bible says about God and his love in all its complexity, and warn against oversimplification.
 ‘We are dealing with God, and fatuous reductionisms are bound to be skewed and dangerous’ (p17).
 If this answer is disappointing, we must get used to disappointment.
-It’s the answer as the answer offered by the book of Job.
+It’s the answer offered by the book of Job.
 Job’s friends attempt to reduce God’s justice to a simplistic formula: ‘God doesn’t let bad things happen to righteous people’ and are rebuked by God for it.
 Job, convinced of his righteousness, is distraught and confused, but lets God be God, and is ultimately rewarded.

 Reflecting on all this, I found Carson’s discussion of God’s love not so much disappointing as awe-inspiring.
 What shines clearly through these pages is that God is a person, not a force.
 He is loving, but his love is not a predictable algorithm, any more than any other aspect of his character.
 We cannot domesticate God, and Carson’s example encourages us to resist the temptation to try.